-- A. The street width may be reduced to twenty-seven feet on local access streets in low density (four to ten units per acre) residential zones if parking is omitted on one side of the street.
-Refer to SMC 17H.010.120 for on-street parking requirements. - B. ((Local access streets in low density residential areas may be narrowed to thirty-two feet with parking on both sides if the following conditions are met: - 1.
-Each block is connected on both ends and does not exceed six hundred sixty feet in length. - 2.
+- 1. Each block is connected on both ends and does not exceed six hundred sixty feet in length. - 2.
 The narrower street does not extend more than one thousand three hundred twenty feet without intersecting a street with twenty feet clear width. - 3.
 Adequate emergency vehicle access and staging areas are provided.
 Refer to SMC 17H.010.140 for emergency access and staging requirements. - 4.
-The profile grade for the street does not exceed eight percent.)) - ((C)) B. Additional parking restrictions may be required near intersections on narrowed streets.
-The turning movements of service and emergency vehicles must be evaluated to ensure that on-street parking does not interfere with access.

-((D)) C. Streets that are designed to connect to an adjacent site or that will serve lots on an adjacent site may not be narrowed.
+The profile grade for the street does not exceed eight percent.)) - C. The residential high-density standard shall be thirty-six feet with parking on both sides.
+This is intended for use in areas where parking on both sides of the street is expected on a regular basis, such as near apartment complexes. - ((C)) D. Additional parking restrictions may be required near intersections on ((narrowed)) thirty-two foot streets.
+The turning movements of service and emergency vehicles must be evaluated to ensure that on-street parking does not interfere with access. - ((D. Streets that are designed to connect to an adjacent site or that will serve lots on an adjacent site may not be narrowed.))